Rock 'n' Roll History for

 August 4

-The Everly Brothers make their second appearance on The Ed Sullivan Show and perform their upcoming release, "Wake Up Little Susie", a song which would be banned from some radio stations because it was about two teenagers who accidentally fell asleep together.
+The Everly Brothers make their second appearance on The Ed Sullivan Show and perform their upcoming release, "Wake Up Little Susie", a record which would be banned from some radio stations because it was about two teenagers who accidentally fell asleep together.
+The song would go on to reach #1 on the Billboard Top 100, and the Cashbox Best Sellers list, as well as reaching #2 on the UK singles chart.
+It was later ranked at #318 on the Rolling Stone magazine's list of The 500 Greatest Songs of All Time, and in 2017, it was inducted into the Grammy Hall of Fame.

 1958 - ClassicBands.com